Organizing resources

 Landing zones

-Implement foundational infrastructure (e.g. networking, identity, policy) as a reusable Stack with consistent configuration across environments or business units.
+Implement foundational infrastructure (for example networking, identity, policy) as a reusable Stack with consistent configuration across environments or business units.

 Multi-region AWS deployments